Blue Heelers: episode guide

 Cast the First Stone

-March 17, 2004
+Wed, March 17, 2004

-PJ and Jo run into a wall of silence when they investigate the allegation that a music teacher employed by the Mt Thomas Brass Band has been having sex with his under age charges.
+PJ and Jo run into a wall of silence when they investigate the allegation that a music teacher employed by the Mt Thomas Brass Band has been having sex with his underage charges.
 Tom seeks help from his parish priest, who finds himself constrained by a skeleton in his own closet.

-Guest Starring: Dennis Coard as Robert Davies, Trent Baker as Jeremy Price, Kia Luby as Romy Deeble, Glynis Angell as Kathy O’Hara, Elisa Taylor-Cotter as Tatum O’Hara, Ben Esler as Bobbie Davies, Merfyn Owen as Fr Brian Hegarty, Nicki Paull as Maureen Flannery, David Clencie as Mark Deeble, Olivia Connolly as Clarice Price
+Guest Starring: Dennis Coard as Robert Davies, Trent Baker as Jeremy Price, Kia Luby as Romy Deeble, Glynis Angell as Kathy O'Hara, Elisa Taylor-Cotter [Elisa Taylor] as Tatum O'Hara, Ben Esler as Bobbie Davies, Merfyn Owen as Fr Brian Hegarty, Nicki Paull as Maureen Flannery, David Clencie as Mark Deeble, Olivia Connolly as Clarice Price

 Great Expectations

-March 24, 2004
+Wed, March 24, 2004

-Written by Dave Worthington and John Banas, Directed by Steve Mann
+Written by Dave Worthington & John Banas

 Off Your Face

-March 31, 2004
+Wed, March 31, 2004

 Running Scared

-April 07, 2004
+Wed, April 07, 2004

 Jo and Susie are on their way to work from a session at the local gym when they discover a woman who has been raped.
 Is she the second victim of a serial rapist?
 Matters are complicated when Jo discovers someone is posting photos of the rape victims on a local website, and when her own photo turns up on the site, Jo has to accept that she may be the rapist’s next victim.